Renewing your spirit one bite at a time

 Tip: To reheat any leftover pretzels, preheat the oven to 350 degrees F & bake on a baking sheet for 5-8 minutes.

-sourdough pretzel crumb
+inside of sourdough pretzel

 More sourdough recipes